 Use the Restroom During Resting Poses

 It is fine to leave class for a few minutes to go to the bathroom.
 There is no need to ask the teacher's permission.
 The best time to go is when there is a period of rest, either in Child's Pose or Downward Dog.

 Talk During Class

-We love to see friends and family practicing yoga together--and people making new friends here at the studio.
+We love to see friends and family practicing yoga together--and people making new friends.
 The positive energy from folks practicing together can be felt by other students.
-We often see visiting before and after classes which is exactly what we expected and hoped for when we created this new yoga community.
+We often see visiting before and after classes which is exactly what we expected and hoped for when we created this yoga community.

-While conversation in the lobby is great, please note that the studio itself is intended to provide students with a calm, meditative environment before and after class and a focused experience during class.
+While conversation is great, please note that the class time itself is intended to provide students with a calm, meditative environment before and after class and a focused experience during class.
 We ask that you respect your fellow students by maintaining a respectful quiet in the studio and be mindful of your volume when chatting outside the studio before and after class.